-If you are keeping cherry shrimps, at some point, the females will get pregnant.
-At that time, you’ll need to know how to take care of the pregnant cherry shrimps and ensure successful breeding.
-After hours of research, I have found all the information you need to know and compiled them in this article.
+If you keep cherry shrimp, the females will eventually get pregnant.
+At that point, you’ll need to know how to care for the pregnant shrimp and ensure successful breeding.
+After hours of research, I have compiled all the information you need to know in this article.

 Now that you know what pregnant cherry shrimps require, let’s explain each of these requirements in detail.